 When I first took a look at this card in July of 2013, I thought that people would find a way to stick at least one copy of this card in a Sliver deck.
 It seemed clear to me that White wasn’t going to be a big color for Slivers, although Sentinel Sliver and Hive Stirrings were definitely playable cards.
 So there seemed to be room for this card to work out.
 Double Strike seemed too good to ignore.

-While it proved to not be an optimal play in competitive 60-card Magic, Bonescythe Sliver has become a staple in Sliver Commander decks everywhere.
-This Sliver’s value has only increased with the Modern Horizons printings of The First Sliver and Morophon the Boundless as additional Sliver Commanders.
-It’s also often played as a four-of at the kitchen table, so this card definitely will retain value as long as it’s not reprinted.
-There’s also a foil Duels of the Planeswalkers promo that’s even more valuable.
+But, while it proved to not be an optimal play in competitive 60-card Magic, Bonescythe Sliver became a staple in Sliver Commander decks everywhere.
+This Sliver’s value only increased with the Modern Horizons printings of The First Sliver and Morophon the Boundless as additional Sliver Commanders.
+The addition of many Changelings – which also count as Slivers – being printed in the Kaldheim set among others – meant Bonescythe Sliver could appear in even non-Sliver decks on occasion.